Community & Social Service Occupations

 Save Image

 Data on higher education choices for Community & Social Service Occupations from The Department of Education and Census Bureau.
-The most common major for Community & Social Service Occupations is Psychology but a relatively high number of Community & Social Service Occupations hold a major in Public Administration and Social Service.
+The most common major for Community & Social Service Occupations is Psychology but the most specialized major according to RCA in 2024 were Public Administration and Social Service.

 Majors